-Mapping out risks to integrity and assessing capacity for change a snapshot of the situation, as well as help identify entry points for reform.
+Mapping out risks to integrity and assessing capacity for change

 In many countries actionable evidence on the patterns of corruption in the judiciary and underlying causes is lacking.
 Limited information on the type of corruption, most vulnerable areas within the justice sector, and the actors involved hampers the development of tailored countermeasures based on the country context.